Affiliate links on Android Authority may earn us a commission. Learn more.

 - A ton of variants that created marketplace confusion

-The Galaxy S4 wasn’t just Samsung’s most popular Galaxy S series phone, it’s also the best selling Android phone of all time.
-But it also felt like the moment where Samsung jumped the shark.
-The main culprit here was TouchWiz, as Samsung usher in a ton of bloatware and took an “everything and the kitchen sink as well” approach to its own software additions.
+The Galaxy S4 wasn’t just Samsung’s most popular Galaxy S series phone, it’s also the best-selling Android phone of all time.
+But it also felt like the moment when Samsung jumped the shark.
+The main culprit here was the TouchWiz skin, as Samsung ushered in a ton of bloatware and took an “everything and the kitchen sink as well” approach to its own software additions.
 Do you really need page scrolling via a head tilt?
 Or the ability to create a 5.1 surround sound system with six phones?
 That’s not to say that it didn’t have any interesting software additions, like “bothies” (yes, way before Nokia) and Drama Shot, but be honest, did you ever use even these novel features more than once?

 - Removable battery with microSD card slot

 - Bloated Android skin with many gimmicky features